LAWS2227 Law in Action

 - Students are able to (1) gain a basic knowledge of (a) the variety of functions law plays in society; (b) the interaction between law, policy, social change and social control; and (c) how law operates in action at both a general level and in the context of specific case studies and (2) develop their skills in (a) researching, reading and analysing basic legal and socio-legal texts and journal articles; (b) understanding and using Australian primary legal sources; and (c) written and oral communication.
 Students also further develop an understanding of the discursive practices and conventions of socio-legal studies.

-- Typically this unit is assessed in the following ways: (1) examination; (2) research essay; and (3) tutorial work.
+- Indicative assessments in this unit are as follows: (1) examination; (2) research essay; and (3) tutorial work.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.